mlaily/NegativeScreen/README.txt

 NegativeScreen < 2.0 needs at least Windows Vista to run.

-Versions 2.0+ need at least Windows 7, and can run on Windows 8.
+Versions 2.0+ need at least Windows 7.

+Both run on Windows 8.

 Graphic acceleration (Aero) must be enabled.